2 min read

 Step 1: Compression (20-30 minutes)

 Start here.
-After hours of sitting, your legs are full of pooled fluid and metabolic waste.
-Compression therapy manually moves this fluid back into circulation.
+After hours of sitting, your legs hold pooled fluid and metabolic waste.
+Compression therapy moves this back into circulation.
+Heavy, swollen legs become light.
+Blood flow improves throughout your body.

 Step 2: Hyperbaric Oxygen (60 minutes)